JackFlannery/Unit1AssignmentiOSCodePath/README.md

 ### Notes
 Uploading the project to GitHub was a challenge since XCode would not let me log into GitHub even though I checked my credentials...

+The GIF is also a bit slow since my mac is a bit older and so the XCode simulator is not the fastest for me!

 Otherwise building the app was a blast!